bioperl/bioperl.github.io/howtos/Scrapbook.md

 ***[Mark Jensen](User:Majensen "wikilink") replies:***

-'' is nicely generalized to allow different 'namespaces' for the different identifiers used on different sequences.
-You can choose the type of identifier you want (gi, in your case) by using *`get_Seq_by_acc()`* as follows (this actually works on my machine):''
+[Bio::DB::Flat](https://metacpan.org/pod/Bio::DB::Flat) is nicely generalized to allow different 'namespaces' for the different identifiers used on different sequences.
+You can choose the type of identifier you want (gi, in your case) by using *`get_Seq_by_acc()`* as follows (this actually works on my machine):

 ```perl
 $db = Bio::DB::Flat->new(-directory  => "$ENV{HOME}/scratch",
    -dbname     => 'mydb',
    -format     => 'genbank',